 Potential concern could be how whether assurance being scrutinized for conflicts of interest.

-A summary can be found here, the full proposal here and in case you have any questions you van also contact us.
+A summary can be found here, the full proposal here and in case you have any questions you can also contact us.

 The World Economic Forum’s (WEF) Global Risks Report 2020 has been issued, identifying four of the top five risks being related to societal or environmental issues, namely climate action failure, biodiversity loss, extreme weather and water crises.